RetroPie/mame4all-pi/readme.txt

 --------------

 - Not perfect sound or incomplete in some games.
 Sometimes simply quiting a game and restarting can fix the sound - believe this is due to ALSA Pi driver bugs.
+Additionally try removing pulseaudio to improve sound problems.

 - Make sure nothing is running in the background.
 Best to run in the console instead of X-Windows.
+But if experiencing black screen in the console, try running in X-Windows or downgrading to an earlier version of Raspbian.

 - The SDL input drivers are a little buggy, if input suddenly stops, reboot the Pi.